 Located in the Bernese Oberland, Interlaken is a beautiful city that is an ideal base for exploring this region.

 Interlaken is full of hotels, cafes, souvenir shops, and watch shops.
 Along the main street are the Victoria Jungfrau Grand Hotel and the Casino Kursaal.
 You can cross the bridge leading to Harder Kulm after passing through Höhematte and the Japanese Garden.
 The Japanese Garden is another pretty spot in Interlaken.
 It’s close to the old monastery and the church.
-You can follow this path all the way to Unterseen.
+You can follow this path to Unterseen.

-Interlaken is surrounded by the Aare river and offers views of nearby mountains like the Grosse Rugen.
+Interlaken is surrounded by the Aare River and offers views of nearby mountains like the Grosse Rugen.
 In a way, Interlaken is more of a base than anything else.
 It doesn’t have the same kind of views as St. Moritz.
 But it’s surrounded by two lakes – Lake Brienz and Lake Thun.

 St. Moritz has always stood for beauty and luxury.
-The town has five grand hotels and big buildings instead of these small wooden chalets present in Zermatt.
+The town has five grand hotels and big buildings instead of the small wooden chalets present in Zermatt.
 It is also renowned for its skiing resorts.
 St. Moritz is a more upscale vacation destination.
 It offers modern amenities and architecture.
 St. Moritz is world-famous and among the first winter sports resorts in the world.
-It sits above the Lake St. Moritz (St. Moritzersee in German) which turns frozen during winter.
+It sits above Lake St. Moritz (St. Moritzersee in German) which turns frozen during winter.

 In the village, there are many things you can do.
 You can visit the following:

 - Leaning Tower – was part of the St. Mauritius Church